heistp/l4s-tests/README.tpl.md

-Using a [real world test setup](#real-world-tests), we placed Skype video traffic (1.79 Mbps bitrate) in DualPI2(L), DualPI2(C) and Codel queues, and measured the goodput CUBIC and Prague, with and without Skype competition.
+Using a [real world test setup](#real-world-tests), we placed Skype video traffic (1.79 Mbps bitrate) in DualPI2(L), DualPI2(C) and Codel queues, and measured the goodput for CUBIC and Prague, with and without Skype competition.
 While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2, when Skype is in either the L queue, or the C queue.

 *Figure 6* below uses data from the subsections that follow.
 Goodput is measured using relative TCP sequence number differences over time.
 The theoretical